Relevant change points in high dimensional time series: Asymptotic properties

-\begin{assump}[moment assumptions] Suppose, that there exists a positive sequence $(M_d)_{d\in \N}$ and constants $C_3>1$ and $C_4>0$, such that \begin{enumerate} \item[(M{1})] $\maxhd \mean{ \exp(\vert X_{1,h} \vert/ M_d)} \leq C_3$ \item[(M{2})] $M_d \leq C_4 n^m$ \;\;\text{with}\;\; $m<3/8$. \end{enumerate} \end{assump}
+\begin{assump}[moment assumptions] Suppose, that there exists a positive sequence $(M_d)_{d\in \N}$ and constants $C_3>1$ and $C_4>0$, such that \begin{enumerate} \item[(M{1})] $\maxhd \mean{ \exp(\vert X_{1,h} \vert/ M_d)} \leq C_3$~, \item[(M{2})] $M_d \leq C_4 n^m$ \;\;\text{with}\;\; $m<3/8$~. \end{enumerate} \end{assump}

-\begin{assump}[location of the change points] There exists a constant $\bt \in (0,1/2) $, such that for all $h \in \mathbb{N}$ the unknown locations $\floor{nt_h}$ of the structural breaks satisfy \begin{enumerate}[(C{1})] \item $\bt \leq t_h \leq 1 - \bt$. \end{enumerate} \end{assump}
+\begin{assump}[location of the change points] There exists a constant $\bt \in (0,1/2) $, such that for all $h \in \mathbb{N}$ the unknown locations $\floor{nt_h}$ of the structural breaks satisfy \begin{enumerate}[(C{1})] \item $\bt \leq t_h \leq 1 - \bt$~. \end{enumerate} \end{assump}

 Let us give a brief explanation for the Assumptions \ref{a1} - \ref{a4}.
 The temporal Assumptions (T1) and (T2) define the temporal dependence structure and bounds for the long-run variance.
 Further (T1) implies the existence of the quantities $\sigma_h$, $\gamma_{h,i}$ and $\rho_{h,i}$ defined in \eqref{sigmah} and \eqref{longrun}.
 Condition (S3) and (S4) refer to the spatial dependence and are only needed to derive the desired extreme value convergence.
-Assumption (S1) gives a relation between the number of observations and its dimension, while (S2) is a slightly technical assumption, which enables reasonable estimations of the variance $\sigma_h$ and the locations $t_h$ of the structural breaks.
+Assumption (S1) gives a relation between the number of observations and its dimension, while (S2) is a slightly technical assumption.
+In particular, the coefficients in \eqref{eq:physicalcoeff} satisfy the inequality $\vartheta_{j,h,p_1} \leq \vartheta_{j,h,p_2}$ if $1\leq p_1 \leq p_2$~, and therefore a larger value of $p$ in (T1) yields a less dependent time series.
+This on the other hand is reflected in condition (S2), which is less restrictive for larger values of $p$.
+This condition enables reasonable estimators of the variance $\sigma_h$ and the locations $t_h$ of the structural breaks.
 For a proof of the uniform consistency of the estimates for the latter quantity we must further rely on Assumption (C1), which makes the change points identifiable and is a common assumption in the literature.
 Roughly speaking, it simply ensures to have enough data before and after the change point in each component.
 Assumptions (S1) and (S2) together with $n \to \infty$ directly imply $d \to \infty$.
 It is also worth mentioning, that (S1) can be replaced by $d \lesssim n^D$, if one additionally supposes that $d \to \infty$.

 The moment Assumptions (M1) and (M2) are required for a Gaussian approximation and are satisfied, if $\{X_{j,h}\}_{j \in \mathbb{Z}, h \in \setd}$ is stationary with respect to the index $j$ and for each $h \in \mathbb{N}$ the random variable $X_{1,h}$ is sub-Gaussian with parameters $v_h, V_h>0$, i.e.